Dust Devil (film): Release

 Dust Devil was financed by an amalgamation of British Investors under the Palace Productions umbrella.
 The film also received some financial backing from Miramax, the distributors of Stanley's previous film Hardware.
 In December 1991, Stanley delivered his first fine cut, a 120-minute assembly version that was cut to fulfill British television contracts.
-This version was given to Miramax for their consideration who returned it as an 85-minute version.
-In February 1992, Palace who was on the verge of financial collapse, asked Stanley to accept a cut that was a compromise between the original version and the Miramax edit.
-Stanley mentioned that "Palace explained it would be financially expedient to arrive at a compromise but I'd have nothing to do with it.
-I'd lost footage already and I wasn't willing to go back in the editing room."
+This version was given to Miramax for their consideration, who returned it as an 85-minute version.
+In February 1992, Palace, which was on the verge of financial collapse, asked Stanley to accept a cut that was a compromise between the original version and the Miramax edit.
+Stanley mentioned that "Palace explained it would be financially expedient to arrive at a compromise, but I'd have nothing to do with it.
+I'd lost footage already, and I wasn't willing to go back in the editing room."
 Dust Devil was initially set to be released in the United Kingdom in December 1992.
 A 94-minute cut was test-screened in August 1992 to what Mark Kermode of Shivers magazine described as "a poor reaction."
 A shortened version that was accepted by Miramax was shown in Spain and Portugal under the title Demonica and was also shown at the Avoriaz Film Festival.
 Abridged versions were shown in Italy and France under different titles.
-After Palace lost its money, Stanley persuaded Polygram to have a new version ready which he personally financed with £15,000.
-On 7 April 1993, Dust Devil: The Final Cut premiered at the Scala cinema in King's Cross, London and was shown for one week and grossed £2,836, a few weeks prior to being released to home video.
+After Palace lost its money, Stanley persuaded Polygram to have a new version ready, which he personally financed with £15,000.
+On 7 April 1993, Dust Devil: The Final Cut premiered at the Scala cinema in King's Cross, London, and was shown for one week and grossed £2,836, a few weeks before being released to home video.

-An 80-minute cut of the film that was not color-graded was shown in some European territories prior to 1994 which Richard Stanley described as "an effort to liberate blocked funds and has subsequently been withdrawn with the consent of all parties."
-Stanley wrote to Shivers magazine published in January 1994 that Miramax were planning to distribute Dust Devil in January 1994 with a home video release of the film later in the year.
+An 80-minute cut of the film that was not color-graded was shown in some European territories before 1994, which Richard Stanley described as "an effort to liberate blocked funds and has subsequently been withdrawn with the consent of all parties."
+Stanley wrote to Shivers magazine published in January 1994 that Miramax was planning to distribute Dust Devil in January 1994, with a home video release of the film later in the year.
 The American cut of the film released by Miramax removed about 20 minutes of footage.

-Stanley recently recorded commentaries and interviews not only for this film, but also for three rarely-seen documentary films he had directed over the last decade and a half, Voice of the Moon, The Secret Glory and The White Darkness.
-In 2006 these documentaries plus the commentaries were included as extra features on Subversive Cinema’s deluxe limited edition DVD set of Richard Stanley’s approved “Final Cut” of Dust Devil, which runs 108 minutes.
-A 115 minute work print is also included, along with a CD of Simon Boswell’s soundtrack music, a liner notes booklet containing Stanley’s production diaries, a Dust Devil comic book, and a liner notes booklet written by Stanley about the three documentaries.
+Stanley recently recorded commentaries and interviews not only for this film, but also for three Voice of the Moon, The Secret Glory, and The White Darkness.
+In 2006, these documentaries, along with the commentaries, were included as extra features on Subversive Cinema's deluxe limited edition DVD set of Richard Stanley's approved "Final Cut" of Dust Devil, which runs 108 minutes.
+A 115-minute work print is also included, along with a CD of Simon Boswell's soundtrack music, a liner notes booklet containing Stanley's production diaries, a Dust Devil comic book, and a liner notes booklet written by Stanley about the three documentaries.